kdryja/dotfiles/README.md

 # Intro

-In this repo find a collection of all my dotfiles.
+In this repository find a collection of all my dotfiles.

 Currently, the repo is divided onto 3 branches: